-A nice task for the European Outsider Art Association to unite these -and comparable- projects into a european patform?
+A nice task for the European Outsider Art Association to unite these -and comparable- projects into a european platform?

-* When Rosen in 1988 visited France, he has been interviewed by french art writer Laurent Danchin.
+¹ When Rosen in 1988 visited France, he was interviewed by french art writer Laurent Danchin.
 The text of this interview (in french) is on his Mycelium website.

 ² Rosen's pictures for a 1962 exposition in Los Angeles about the towers are on line